-We expect our initial modulator products will operate at data rates at least 50 Gbaud (capable of 50 Gbps with standard data encoding of NRZ and 100 Gbps with more complex PAM-4 encoding).
-Our devices are highly linear, enabling the performance required to take advantage of the more advance complex encoding schemes.
-We are currently developing our polymer technology to operate at the next industry node of 100Gbaud using a single channel.
+We expect our initial modulator products will operate at symbol rates at least 112 Gigabaud which is roughly 200Gbps when utilized with PAM4 encoding schemes.
+Our devices are highly linear, and can also enable the performance required to take advantage of more advance complex encoding schemes if required.